9. System integration#

 You can perform this system check by forcing SensorHandler to send the mount gimbal angles back to the mount as simulated IMU values.
 Then the mount will be stabilized on the table.
 Do the following:

-9.13.
-Setting up TOPOFLIGHT universal sensor handling#
+9.6.
+Setting up TOPOFLIGHT universal protocol#

 Hint